 The ferries run on the hour and pull up at Greenway Quay.
 There is a steep walk up to the house and gardens.
 But, the National Trust does run a shuttle buggy service too.

 Walk to Greenway House

-There are many public walking trails like the Dart Valley trail that take you right passed Greenway for a much needed break.
+There are many public walking trails like the Dart Valley trail that take you right past Greenway for a much-needed break.